Tomertech/words_counter/README.md

 ```

 ### Assumptions
-* All given texts are encoded by 'utf-8' format.
+* All given texts are encoded by 'utf-8' format
-* All given arguments are valid (url is a valid url that leads to text, file path is a valid file path to a text file, a string is a valid string).
-* Only alphabet sequences ('a'-'z' or 'A'-'Z') counts as words.
+* Only alphabet consecutive sequences ('a'-'z' or 'A'-'Z') counts as words
-* Any non-alphabet char will be cleaned up.
+* All words are considered as case insensitive
-* Any non-alphabet char will be considered as a separator between chars sequences - words.
+* Any non-alphabet char will be considered as a separator between chars sequences - words

-please see the examples below.

-### Input Output Examples
+#### Input Output Examples
 	a string => the dictionary that the counter creates from it: {'word': number of appearances}

 	Me ME mE     =>     {'me': 3}